A Versatile Ultra-Stable Platform for Optical Multidimensional Fourier-Transform Spectroscopy

 In this paper, we present an ultra-stable platform that provides four identical laser pulses in a non-collinear box geometry.
 This platform is designed for optical multidimensional Fourier-transform spectroscopy, and has been dubbed the ``JILA Multidimensional Optical Nonlinear SpecTRometer" (JILA-MONSTR).
-The JILA-MONSTR is based on a three-pulse TFWM excitation scheme, using the fourth pulse as a phase-stabile reference pulse.
-The versatility of the platform is demonstrated with several 2DFT projections.
-Also presented is a straight forward implementation of phase cycling to reduce noise from scattered pump light.
-Note that all-optical phase retrieval is not discussed because extensive details are found in Ref. \onlinecite{Bristow1}.
+The JILA-MONSTR is based on a three-pulse TFWM excitation scheme, using the fourth pulse as a phase-stable reference pulse.
+The versatility of the platform is demonstrated with several 2DFT projections, including a technique that extracts two-quantum coherent and requires all excitation pulses to be phase locked.
+Also presented is an optional, straight forward implementation of phase cycling to reduce noise from scattered pump light in the non-collinear geometry.\cite{Zanni2} Note that all-optical phase retrieval is not discussed because extensive details are found in Ref. \onlinecite{Bristow1}.
 Semiconductor quantum wells\cite{Axt,Cundiff1} and potassium vapor\cite{Lorenz} are used to demonstrate the regular and phase-cycling operation of the JILA-MONSTR, respectively.